Hope and determination in the face of drought

 It has been 4 years since the rains last fell in Wajir.
 Loss has been the outcome.
 Loss of livestock.
 Loss of livelihoods.
 And in some cases, loss of hope.

 The drought has ravaged the lives of many people living in this locality.
-We have lost almost all our livestock that was the backbone of each and every community living here.
-For now I am requesting for humanitarian aid to save the lives of both people and livestock because we are worried and are really in dire need of food and water.”
+We have lost almost all our livestock that was the backbone of each and every community living here.”

 Sowda, near Wajir, Kenya